U.N. Security Council slams N. Korea for missile launching

 The council also plans to convene an emergency meeting on Wednesday to discuss a further response, as requested jointly by the United States, Japan and South Korea.

 On Monday, Pyongyang fired ballistic missiles that landed in waters as close as 300-350 kilometers off Japan's northwest coast.
-Abe said he had talks with Trump over the phone and also agreed that North Korea's "threat has entered a new phase."
+North Korea's official media has reported that the launch was a drill simulating a strike on U.S. military bases in Japan.

 In the statement, the council members also "deplore all the Democratic People's Republic of Korea ballistic missile activities" and "expressed serious concern" over the country's "increasingly destabilizing behavior and defiance."
 North Korea's official name is the Democratic People's Republic of Korea.